ionic-team/ionic-docs/src/content/pro/deploy/channels.md

 Once you've set up a Channel, just click **Set Up Deploy** next to that Channel and it will walk you through the options available and generate the Command Line command that you should run.

-To create new channels beyond these two, you must have a paid Ionic Pro membership.
+To create new channels beyond these two, you must have a paid Ionic Appflow membership.
 To add new channels, simply view the channels list by going to Code -> Channels, and then click the New Channel button.